LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

   * distribute the Kerberos cache file from the driver/client machine
   * make this work in a Hadoop/YARN cluster

-Note: the problem this solves is to enable Spark jobs to access resources protected by direct Kerberos authentication.
+Note: the problem this tries to solve is how to enable Spark jobs to access resources protected by direct Kerberos authentication.
 Notably this does not apply to the use of HDFS in a Spark+Hadoop cluster, where a more scalable delegation token-based implementation is available.